How to get a student loan

 How to Get Student Loans

-While the requirements to receive student loans aren’t all that restrictive, there are certain criteria you must meet before being considered.
+While the requirements for student loans aren’t all that restrictive, there are certain criteria you must meet before being considered.

 Looking to see if you qualify for federal or private student loans?
-Read on to get started.
+Read on.

 Criteria For Federal Student Loans

-If you’re looking to get a federal student loan here’s the criteria:
+If you’re looking to get a federal student loan, here is the standard criteria:

 - Men must be registered with the selective service.
 Male students between 18-25 have to register with the selective service to receive loans.